faraway1nspace/NLP_topic_embeddings/README.md

 Finally, in some cases, the predictive performance of the model with topic-embeddings be better than a more conventional NLP-LSTM deep-learning model.
 In a related (but secret) project I did using a propriety dataset from an AI-startup company in Toronto, topic-embeddings improved the model classification performance, likely do to redundancy & relatedness among seemingly independent categories, especially rare categories with ~10 observations in the data.
 The topic embedding can learn these relationships, allowing some information sharing among "independent" topics.

 ### Files and tutorials
-+ A generic NLP LSTM classification model is presented in the file [FinComplain_LSTM_default_model.ipynb](https://github.com/faraway1nspace/NLP_topic_embeddings/blob/master/FinComplain_LSTM_default_model.ipynb).
-This sets a base-line model for comparison
++ [FinComplain_LSTM_default_model.ipynb](https://github.com/faraway1nspace/NLP_topic_embeddings/blob/master/FinComplain_LSTM_default_model.ipynb) : A generic NLP LSTM classification model.
+This sets a base-line model for comparison.
-+ The topic embedding model (a slight variant of the the above LSTM model) is presented in XXX.
++ XXX The topic embedding model (a slight variant of the the above LSTM model).
 The demo walks through visulizing the embeddings, does some clustering, and qualitatively assesses the embeddings.

-+ Among both files, there are generic NLP functions to extract quantitative "features" from customer text-complaints above various financial products/companies.
+Among both files, there are generic NLP functions to extract quantitative "features" from customer text-complaints above various financial products/companies.
+Both files uses hyperparameter tuning based on ....

-+ [Hyperparameter tuning](https://github.com/faraway1nspace/NLP_topic_embeddings/blob/master/FinComplain_LSTM_default_hyperparam-tuning.ipynb): the LSTM models have various parameters which govern the complexity of the model(aka, hyperparameters, which control the bias-variance trade-off).
-I present a [reinforcement-learning/multi-arm bandit procedure](https://github.com/faraway1nspace/NLP_topic_embeddings/blob/master/FinComplain_LSTM_default_hyperparam-tuning.ipynb) to "tune" some of these hyperparameters
++ [FinComplain_LSTM_default_hyperparam-tuning.ipynb](https://github.com/faraway1nspace/NLP_topic_embeddings/blob/master/FinComplain_LSTM_default_hyperparam-tuning.ipynb): hyperparameter tuning of the LSTM models, based on a novel reinforcement-learning/multi-arm bandit procedure.

 ### Insight Data
 This was a demo-project for [Insight Data Toronto](https://blog.insightdatascience.com/insight-expands-to-canada-launching-artificial-intelligence-and-data-science-fellows-programs-in-e7200a5d0893).
 The actual project used a propriety dataset, but the method generalizes well for any text-NLP-classification problem with a growing number of categories.